loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

   - A Pull Request label, `create-pr-vcluster-external-argocd` is used to filter Pull Requests and make the ephermeral preview environment opt in, instead of created for every repostiory pull request.
 This is optional.
   - **Kustomize App:** A Kustomize app is used to create the `VirtualClusterInstance` so that the *Pull Request Generator based ApplicationSet* may add dynamic labels that will then be applied to the Argo CD cluster `Secret` via the vCluster Platform integration, and eventually utilized by the *Cluster Generator based ApplicationSet*.
     - The `VirtualClusterInstance` includes the `metadata.label` `loft.sh/import-argocd: 'true'` that will trigger the vCluster Platform to automatically add the vCluster to the Argo CD instance that is configured with the vCluster Platform Project where the vCluster is created - in this example, that is the `auth-core` project.
 Also note that the `VirtualClusterInstance` uses a Virtual Cluster template per the `spec.templateRef` object.
 The `default-template` specified could have been configured to auto-add to Argo CD, by setting the `label` previously mentioned, that setting does not need to be enabled on the template.
 Additional `labels` are added dynamically with the Argo CD Pull Request Generator as described below.
-  - Pull Request Generator dynamic labels include:
+  - The Pull Request Generator dynamic labels include:
     - `vclusterName`: Used to create a reference to this `VirtualClusterInstance` as the `server` URL value
     - `repo`: the repository for the GitHub Pull Request and the application code that needs to be deployed by Argo CD
     - `pr`: Set to 'true' and used as a filter for the *Cluster Generator based ApplicationSet* so that only Pull Request ephemeral vCluster instances will trigger the generate of an Argo CD `Application` to deploy the Pull Request association application